Your guide to winter 2023/24 in Cornwall: our pick of things to do & see

 It's the perfect place for holiday shopping, indulging in culinary delights, and creating cherished memories beside a historic harbour

-Even better, it's just a 2 minute ferry from Penmarlam Lodge Retreat which is open throughout December 2023.
+Even better, it's just a 2 minute ferry from Penmarlam Lodge Retreat, open to guests throughout December 2023.

 Sing along at the G4 Christmas Concert